 Attendance at classes and field trips is mandatory.
 Trainees should not miss more than three classes (or 2 classes and 1 field trip), and any missed classes or field trips must be made up within 12 months in order for trainees to graduate.
 Make-up opportunities are available with neighboring chapters.
 Trainees are evaluated with a take-home final exam and are required to do a short presentation on a natural resource topic at the end of the training course.

 Graduates of Basic Training are eligible to become Certified Virginia Master Naturalists upon completion of 40 hours of volunteer service and 8 hours of continuing education for FMN-approved service and training opportunities.

 When to Apply

 Basic Training Applications are typically open during the winter and summer of each year.
-To sign up to receive our monthly announcements, fill out the form on the right and subscribe.
+The application for the fall 2019 class is now open until July 19, 2019.
+To sign up to receive our monthly announcements, fill out the form on the home page subscribe.